Drawings on this page are from my online or live seminar

 Refer to manufacturers I&O manuals for proper draft readings.

 1. Close the draft regulator so it is just barely open.
 I say about 1/4".
-Verify the draft regulator is at least 18" from the boiler, further is better.
+Verify the draft regulator is at least 18" from the boiler; further is better.

 2. Cut a slot in the vent pipe approximately 12" above the boiler and about 1/2 way around the pipe with a fine hacksaw blade

-3. Cut a piece of tin to fit into the slot and cut the corners off so it matches the curvature of the pipe better.
+3. Cut a piece of tin to fit into the slot, and cut the corners off so it matches the curvature of the pipe better.

-5. Slide the tin in until you get a -0.01 to -0.02 draft on the meter.
-Check I&O manual.
+5. Slide the tin in until you get a -0.01" to -0.02" draft on the meter.
+Check I & O manual.

 6. Mark the tin at the vent pipe.

-7. Pull out the tin and cut off the excess tin leaving about 3/4" above the line to bend tabs for fastening.
+7. Pull out the tin and cut off the excess tin, leaving about 3/4" above the line to bend tabs for fastening.

-8. Cut the tabs bending every other tab up or down.
+8. Cut the tabs, bending every other tab up or down.

-9. Screw two tabs to pipe.
+9. Screw two tabs to the pipe.

 Disclaimer: The information found on this website is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website as it should be reviewed by a professional.
+Comfort-Calc or its personnel accepts no responsibility for any improper information, application, damage to property, or bodily injury resulting from the application of information found on this website, as a professional should review it.